The Vermont Statutes Online

 (4) the appraised value of premises, in the event that the commissioners shall determine the sewage disposal plant to be of general benefit to the municipality regardless of actual connection with the same;

-(5) the commissioners’ determination developed using any other equitable basis such as the number and kind of plumbing fixtures, the number of persons residing on or frequenting the premises served by those sewers, the topography, size, type of use, or impervious area of any premises; or
+(5) the commissioners’ determination developed using any other equitable basis such as the number and kind of plumbing fixtures; the number of persons residing on or frequenting the premises served by those sewers; and the topography, size, type of use, or impervious area of any premises;

-(6) any combination of these bases, so long as the combination is equitable.
+(7) any combination of these bases, provided the combination is equitable.

-Such municipal corporation shall have the power to make, establish, alter, amend, or repeal ordinances, regulations, and bylaws relating to the matters contained in this chapter, consistent with law, and to impose penalties for the breach thereof, and enforce the same.
+The municipal corporation shall have the power to make, establish, alter, amend, or repeal ordinances, regulations, and bylaws relating to the matters contained in this chapter, consistent with law, and to impose penalties for the breach of an ordinance and enforce those penalties.
+(Amended and renumbered from 24 V.S.A. § 3617 by 2023, No. 143 (Adj.
+Sess.), § 13, eff.
+July 1, 2024.)

 §§ 3619-3624.
 Repealed.
 1971, No. 97, § 6, eff.
 April 22, 1971.